-At Centura Health, our goal is to improve the health of our community by providing timely, accurate and cost-effective testing services.
-We provide a full range of testing services from The Joint Commission accredited and Clinical Laboratory Improvement Amendments (CLIA) compliant laboratories.
+At CommonSpirit Health, our goal is to improve the health of our community by providing timely, accurate and cost-effective testing services.
 You can count on our fast and reliable results to help you make informed health care decisions.

 We pride ourselves on reliable results and the highest levels of cleanliness and care from our professionals.
 Our staff of board-certified pathologists, technologists and support personnel are highly trained and dedicated to providing reliable test results to give you and your doctor a better understanding of your health.

 If your doctor detects risks or suspects certain conditions, he or she may recommend specific lab tests.
 You can also ask your doctor about taking tests if you want a clearer picture of your health or you’re worried about specific symptoms.
 Your doctor should have a good understanding of your personal medical history, so he or she will be able to make recommendations based on your concerns.

 Common laboratory testing services offered across our facilities include: